Street storming: History

 The next instance and the first nationwide street storming occurred in 1998 after the national team defeated Thailand 3–0 in the semi-final match of the 1998 AFF Championship.
 Five years later, street storming happened again when Vietnamese football supporters in Hanoi, Ho Chi Minh City and other provinces took to the streets to celebrate after the Vietnam U-23 won the semi-final match against Malaysia in the 2003 Southeast Asian Games on December 9, 2003.
 In the 2008 AFF Suzuki Cup, the streets of Vietnam were once again stormed following the victorious games against Singapore and Thailand on December 21, 24, and 28, in celebration of the nation's first championship.
 One year later, on December 14, the fans around the country celebrated the 4–1 victory against Singapore in 2009 Southeast Asian Games, although Vietnam later lost to Malaysia in the final match.

 After this tournament, Vietnam football team achieved no major successes for nearly 10 years and street storming did not occur again until Vietnam U23, led by the new head coach Park Hang-seo, unexpectedly passed the group stage of the 2018 AFC U-23 Championship before defeating Iraq in January 20 and Qatar in January 23 in the quarter-final and semi-final, respectively.
 Park Hang-seo's following successes with the 2018 AFF Suzuki Cup's championship, the 2019 AFC Asian Cup's quarter-final round, a victory in the World Cup qualification second round, and the 2019 Southeast Asian Games as well as the 2021 Southeast Asian Games' football gold medal also led to massive celebrations across the country.
+During the street storming, FIFA president Gianni Infantino also took flied from Oman to Hanoi, expressed his impression of the enthusiasm of Vietnamese football fans.

+Following Vietnam exciting 2-1 victory against Thailand in the 2024 ASEAN Championship final in 2025, the streets exploded in joy, demonstrating the country's strong passion for football.
+Fans congregated in cities such as Hanoi and Hue, waving flags, set off red fireworks and chanting in unison, fostering a strong sense of unity and patriotism.
+The celebrations highlighted a spirit of unity, with people coming together to celebrate their national team's win.
+Surprisingly, despite their excitement, some supporters demonstrated discipline by observing traffic restrictions and not running red lights, demonstrating a growing sense of responsibility among the attendees.

+On 29 July 2025, just after the 2025 ASEAN U-23 Championship final, people began to street storming again on the same year just after the match ends, fans got outside in three cities such as Hanoi, Ho Chi Minh City and Hue; even the 91-year-old elderly woman got outside to explore and enthusiastic atmosphere.